kagisearch/kagi-docs/kagi/src/api/summarizer.md

 - Accessing cached summaries of the same URL is always free.

 Our enterprise-grade Muriel summarization engine costs a **flat rate of $1 per summary**, regardles of the length of the document.
-Muriel produces higher quality summaries, especially for longer document.
+Muriel produces higher quality summaries, especially for long documents.
 It also provides longer and more detailed summaries than our consumer-grade model.
 See the difference [here](https://blog.kagi.com/universal-summarizer#muriel).

-To use Muriel just enter "muriel" as the engine paramater in the API call.
+To use Muriel just enter "muriel" as the "engine" paramater in the API call.

 ## Privacy